 I was also hoping to see Brolgas at Kakadu, but while we saw a few birds flying overhead, we never got a chance to actually watch or photograph them.

-‘Wishlist’ species aside, Kakadu has an amazing diversity of birdlife.
-We regularly saw magpie geese, Masked lapwings, Intermediate egrets, bee-eaterse eaters, Caspian tern, Plumed whistling ducks, Nankeen night herons, Radja shell ducks, Australian darters, Pigmy goose, Bush-stone curlews, White-breasted woodswallows, Restless flycatchers, Lemon-bellied flycatchers, Broad-billed flycatchers, Shining flycatcher, Sulphur-crested cockatoo, Little Corella Bar-shouldered doves and White-throated honeyeaters.
+The ‘wishlist’ species aside, Kakadu has an amazing diversity of birdlife.
+We regularly saw Magpie geese, Masked lapwings, Intermediate egrets, Plumed whistling ducks, Nankeen night herons, Radja shell ducks and Australian darters.

 For something different to do in Kakadu, we decided to explore Ubirr Rock the following morning.
-This site is best known for its 40,000 years old rock art, but I was more interested in spotting some Short-eared Rock Wallabies that live on the rock outcrops there.
+This site is best known for its 40,000 years old rock art, but I was more interested in spotting some of the lesser-known Kakadu animals – Short-eared Rock Wallabies that live on the rock outcrops there.

 The drive to Ubirr was not an experience for the faint-hearted – the road at Magela Creek crossing was flooded by 0.6 meters of water.